What I learned from running my professional photography business

 Reach out to your network and build new connections

-Post updates on all your social media that you are a photographer.
+Post updates on all your social media that you are a (business) photographer.
 Even on your private Facebook profile.
 Your friends might not have a shoot for you to do, but they will know someone who does.

 It’s all about getting the word out there.
 And make sure to remind people regularly.
 Maybe not by posting ‘I am a photographer’ daily, but by posting your work.
 Saying what you did that day or week.

-Make content for your photography business website!
+Make content for your (portrait) photography business website!

 This way, you lure them in from Google and social media.